ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

    <img src="Update-add-in-1.png" height="65%">

-   The update link contains the Id of the add-in instance, making the link easy to identify among possibly multiple update links on the page.
+   The update link contains the Id of the add-in instance, making the link easy to identify among multiple add-in update links on the page.

-2. Upon clicking the update link, a dialog is displayed:
+2. Upon clicking the update link, this dialog is displayed:

    <img src="Update-add-in-2.png" height="55%">

-   On the dialog, click the GET IT button.
+   On the dialog, click the *GET IT* button.

 3. Upon clicking the *GET IT* button, another dialog appears asking us to trust the add-in: